infsci2711/MultiDBs-KeywordSearchR-Server/README.md

-2. Steps to set up the project
+2.Steps to set up the project

 (1) Please download the setup.sh first on your local machine.
 (Click the download button in the right corner)